jspindrift/blackbox_password_manager/README.md

 # blackbox_password_manager

-A new unique open source password manager for iOS and Android written in Flutter.
+An open source password manager for iOS and Android written in Flutter.

 Note: icons provided by icons8.com

-If you are a Flutter developer, I am basically taking the keys to a GT-R sports car, starting it, and telling you to hop in and floor it. 😃...But you should learn manual first.

 ## About Blackbox Password Manager

 Blackbox Password Manager uses the standard AES encryption algorithm in CTR mode to encrypt your passwords, keys, notes, and other data.
-We take privacy and security seriously and always enhance our protocols to match the evolving threat landscape in the cyber security world.
-After the issues we observed with password managers like LastPass, we decided to take an extra step and encrypt as much metadata as relevantly possible to ensure the security of your information.
-Metadata is just as important to protect, as this leads to other possible avenues of attack outside of the actual password manager application (ie. targeted phishing campaigns).

 ## Key Derivation and Encryption Protocol: